twitter/communitynotes/content/faq.md

 {{< expand "How will attempts to abuse or manipulate Community Notes be prevented?" >}}

 Community Notes will only be successful if the context it produces is found to be helpful and appropriate by a wide range of people with diverse views.
 This obviously won’t be true if it can be taken over by a single group or ideology, or used in an abusive manner.
-We’re going to be very focused on achieving that during the pilot.
 We believe this is possible, and will be experimenting with different mechanics and incentives than Twitter to help make it happen.
 Learn more about how we are approaching these issues [here](../challenges).

 {{< /expand >}}

-{{< expand "How do I opt-out of the pilot?" >}}
+{{< expand "How do I opt-out of the program?" >}}

-If you join the pilot but later want to leave, just DM @CommunityNotes to let the team know.
+If you join the program but later want to leave, just DM @CommunityNotes to let the team know.

 {{< /expand >}}